QuinnJack/QuinnJack/README.md

 ## 👋
 Hi!
-I'm Quinn Jackson and I'm a third year computer science student at the University of Ottawa.
+I'm Quinn Jackson and I'm a fourth year computer science student at the University of Ottawa.